-The Title IX Coordinator or 504 ADA Coordinator will determine, with campus administrators, the appropriate interim measures to be taken during the investigation.
-Interim remedial actions can include, but are not limited to the following:
+The Title IX Coordinator or 504 ADA Coordinator will determine, with campus administrators, the appropriate interim measures to be taken during an investigation or inquiry.
+Supportive remedial actions can include (but are not limited to) the following:

-- Prohibit or restrict participation in extracurricular activities
+- Prohibited or restricted participation in extracurricular activities

-- Prohibit or restrict access to campus for third parties
+- Prohibited or restricted access to campus for third parties

 - Relocation of a residential assignment